The agent skill bundle is the machine-readable manual that teaches an AI agent

 └── hoody-<ns>.cli.md ← per-namespace deep dive, CLI mode

-The HTTP and SDK modes cover all 19 service namespaces; the CLI mode covers 16
+HTTP and SDK cover all 19 service namespaces; CLI covers 16 (hoody-app,

 Pre-loaded.
 The agent has the combined full skill for its mode in